raspberrypilearning/target-practice/en/step_2.md

 --- task ---

-Inside your `draw` function, set the colour you want to fill the sky with to `SKY_BLUE` by using the `fill` function:
+Inside your `draw` function, set the colour you want to fill the sky with to `SKY` by using the `fill` function:

 --- code ---
 ---